 The federal government and many state governments have recognized the importance of energy efficiency to our nation’s security and economic prosperity.
 Appliance efficiency standards that took effect in the early 1990s saved more than 88 billion kWh in 2000 — about 28 million tons of CO2.
 Updates to these standards will save more than 250 billion kWh in 2010.
 Despite these impressive gains, standards only eliminate the lowest-efficiency products from the market.
 It is up to consumers to do the rest and demand more from the marketplace.
 If the roughly 40 million households in climates with large heating needs boosted their furnace or boiler efficiencies to 90% or higher, some 45 million tons of CO2 emissions would be eliminated each year.

-To get a sense of just how effective energy conservation can be, take a look at the 1970s and 1980s.
+To get a sense of just how effective energy efficiency can be, take a look at the 1970s and 1980s.
 From 1973 to 1986, the U.S. gross national product grew 36% with no increase in energy use at all.
 Had efficiencies remained at 1973 levels, we would be spending an extra $150 billion in energy bills each year and pumping 1 1⁄2 times more CO2 into the atmosphere!
 We are already saving the equivalent of 13 million barrels of oil each day — half of the OPEC output — and, compared with 1973 projections, we’re getting by with 250 fewer large power plants than would have otherwise been required.